Get started on your college courses early by taking dual enroll classes at Cornerstone University.

 - Submit a free online application (only high school juniors and seniors qualify).
+Returning dual enroll students do not need to reapply.

 - Submit your high school transcript (3.0 cumulative GPA or higher is required).

 The following subject areas require additional exams and/or interviews to be completed prior to the opening of class registration.
+Exams may take up to an hour to complete.

 - English: ACT/SAT scores must be submitted.